Lifelong Learning Mississauga

 12:00 noon Lecture ends

-Registration begins on Monday, September 1, 2025 at 10:00 a.m. and tickets will be on sale throughout the series until Monday, October 13, 2025 at 10:00 a.m.
-After October 13, it will not be possible to register for individual lectures or a partial lecture series.
+Registration begins on Tuesday, February 17, 2026 at 10:00 a.m. and tickets will be on sale until Friday, March 20, 2026 at 11:50 p.m.
+After March 20, it will not be possible to register for individual lectures or a partial lecture series.

 9:50 – 10:00 a.m.
 Participants can join the webinar